Campus Improvement Plan

 Food/Snacks will be purchased for PD sessions held on campus.

-Strategy's Expected Result/Impact: Increased performance by our students on district assessments, PSTAAR, and STAAR.
+Strategy's Expected Result/Impact: Increased instructional skills by our teachers and improved performance by our students on district assessments, PSTAAR, and STAAR.

 Title I: